kindofdev/hacker-news-aggregator/README.md

   - Listen to `StoryResChan` to get the stories processed by `TopStoriesManager`.
 For each collected story it gets the commentIds and then triggers multiple requests (`GetComment`) into channel `ItemReqChan` (same place as requests for stories).
 Also in this case `HttpWorker`s will collect these requests from the channel in order to processed them, and finally put the results in channel `CommentResChan`.
 Once it gets the top 30 stories, it won't request more work from `HttpWorker`s.
 Note that this collection happens sequentially with collection of comments (next step).

   - `CommentAggregator` also listens to `CommentResChan` to get processed comments and aggregate the results (**top 10 commenter names**).
 Here the logic is as follows.

      For each comment:

       - Check that the comment collected is valid.
 Here, there's an issue with **HackerNews API**.
 The thing is that we expect comments from channel `CommentResChan`, but every now and then the API returns a **NULL** value instead of an object.
 This behavior is arbitrary and pretty weird because if you execute the program a bit later with exactly same number of comments, **Hacker News API** returns a valid comment object.
-When this occurs, we'll fail and cancel the program due to in that case the final result wouldn't be accurate.
+When this occurs, the program ignores the empty comment and continues.

       - If the comment has sub-comments it triggers requests (`GetComment`) into channel `ItemReqChan`.